THE UK’S FITTEST JOBS, REVEALED

 Ever been on a treadmill next to someone really going for it and wondered what they do for a living, or how often they work out a week?

-Does the person pushing themselves in your spin class work in sales?
+Does the person pushing themselves in your cycle class work in sales?

 How about that extra flexible person in yoga?